Xavier-WW/DemoProject-three-JS/README.md

 # Portfolio-three-JS
-Using three js at bk see demo on netlify at https://xavierww.netlify.app/
+A single-page application that using three js. at bk see the demo on Netlify at https://xavierww.netlify.app/

 <br />
 Preview: